This is the first of four pages that contain advice about the evidence-gathering and consultation stages of the policy process.

 Pilots and test areas can be very useful, although politicians may be concerned that they send a signal that they aren't sure that the innovation is a good idea.

 Finally, remember that there is a crucial difference between releasing information and informing the public.
 The wholesale release of vast amounts of data does not of itself inform anyone.
 There should of course be no question of hiding or distorting information, but care should be taken to ensure that the overall effect of the release of information is to improve recipients’ understanding of the issues (and the uncertainties) rather than simply to add to the confusion.
+Frank Zappa summarised this very well when he said that 'Information is not knowledge'.

 [Government officials are generally pretty keen to publish research and other evidence and many departments do publish huge amounts of material.
 But officials will be aware that their principal function is to support the government of the day, and they may therefore on occasion ask themselves whether publication will cast too much doubt on settled government policy.]